We start off with the Dashboard menu:

 Next we have the Networking tab — at first glance you'll be able to see the number of total engages made and total matches, as well as the average of engages made per users.
 Two features are not released yet and display a 'Coming Soon' message — Total Messages Sent and Total Meetings:

-There are two tabs inside Networking analytics: Lounges and Networking.
-The Lounges tab is not finished yet, so it displays a 'Coming Soon' message.
+There are two tabs inside Networking analytics: Networking and Meet Ups.
+The Networking tab is not finished yet, so it displays a 'Coming Soon' message.
 A download button is already available though — this downloads information of every user that participated in Lounges during the event.
 However, it doesn't display which lounges the user attended, as this is a feature that's still under development.

 On the Networking tab, you'll find a table containing this information: